The other "SURF": Summer

 SURF III Upgrade

-and the science experiments being conducted is still available.
+The web page describing SURF II and the science experiments being conducted is still available.

 See the construction of the SURF magnet.

 See the assembly of the SURF lower yoke.